 The Bank does not rely only on Loan-to-Deposit ratios.
-The bank has adopted global best practices, specifying common standards in measuring and managing liquidity Risk.
-This standard is characterized by
+The Bank has adopted global best practices, specifying common standards in measuring and managing liquidity Risk, including the following:

 - Maturity Liquidity Gap Analysis - Scenario Analysis - Analyses of the diversification on Funding sources - A liquidity Policy that stipulates methodology, processes & responsibilities.